Courage-1984/logia/docs/ARCHITECTURE.md

 ### ✅ Strengths

 1. **Component-Based Architecture**
-   - Reusable navbar and footer components
+   - Reusable navbar, footer, and breadcrumb components
    - Single source of truth for shared UI elements
    - Easy to maintain and update
+   - Dynamic breadcrumb generation from JSON-LD structured data

 2. **Separation of Concerns**
    - CSS organized by page/feature